 Android-specific risks and how to mitigate them

-Android devices have particular risk vectors you should be aware of:
+Android devices have particular risk vectors you should be aware of: Unlock your vodacom network the ultimate guide to the best vpns for streaming, privacy, and speed on mobile networks 2026

 - App from unknown sources: sideloading a VPN APK from an untrusted source can introduce malware.
 Prefer official Google Play installs or the provider’s official site.